 State Enables the Active Update server on SMC.
 Port Port of the SMC server on which SNS firewalls must connect.
 Host Network interfaces on which the SMC server listens.
-Replace this value with eth0, eth1 for example to indicate that only interfaces eth0 and eth1 are used.
+Replace this value with $\texttt{eth0}$, $\texttt{eth1}$ for example to indicate that only interfaces $\texttt{eth0}$ and $\texttt{eth1}$ are used.
 Source URL of the Stormshield server from which Active Update databases are downloaded.
-Categories List of Active Update databases that you wish to server.
-The values of the database categories are them with commas.
-Database category Value All databases ALL Antispam: DNS blacklists ANTISPAM Antispam: heuristic engine VADERETRO Embedded URL database URLFILTERING Antivirus: ClamAV antivirus signatures CLAMAV Antivirus: Kaspersky antivirus signatures KASPERSKY IPS: contextual protection signatures PATTERNS Root Certification Authorities ROOTCERTS Geolocation/Public IP reputation IPDATA Vulnerability Manager SEISMO Tries Number of tries when the database update fails.
+Categories List of Active Update databases that you wish to download from the SMC server.
+The values of the database categories are as follows.
+Separate them with commas.
+Database category Value All databases ALL Antispam: DNS blacklists ANTISPAM Antispam: heuristic engine VADERETRO Embedded URL database URLFILTERING Antivirus: ClamAV antivirus signatures CLAMAV Antivirus: Kaspersky antivirus signatures KASPERSKY IPS: contextual protection signatures PATTERNS Root Certification Authorities ROOTCERTS Geolocation/Public IP reputation IPDATA Vulnerability Manager SEISM0 Tries Number of tries when the database update fails.
 AutoUpdatePeriod Frequency of database updates.
-The possible va By default, 0 /3 means that database 3 hours.
+The possible values are in CRON format.
+By default, 0 $$ / 3 $$ $$ means that databases will be updated every 3 hours.

 - 3. Save the file.
-Changes will be immediately applied; - 4.
-Only if the State setting has been modified, restart the server SMC with the command nrestart fwadmin-server.
+Changes will be immediately applied; - Only if the State setting has been modified, restart the server SMCwith the command nrestart fwadmin-server.